 The Usercentrics script communicates with GTM via the DataLayer.
 So it is still necessary to define the corresponding variables which should be considered by GTM.

 Important: The following example uses negative consent states and thus trigger exceptions.
-In general, for GTM, this means: Always fire the tag unless the consent status is
+In general, for GTM, this means: Because the consent status is

 There are several reasons why we recommend this approach:

 - Easier implementation into an existing GTM, with only exceptions to be added

 Create DataLayer variables for each tag

 To create a new variable, navigate to the menu item "Variables".
 There you will find under the section "Custom Variables" the button "New", where you can create a new variable.